 So, the first thing you should do is to set the thermostat correctly.
 And if you want to make sure that your home will be warmed properly from the moment you wake up till when you go to sleep, get a thermostat with a timer.
 That way, you’ll be able to manage your heating according to your schedule.
 Whether you work at night or during the day, you’ll be cosy all day long.

 Recently, great strides have been made in thermostat technology.
 Now, there are thermostats on the market that can be controlled remotely or thermostats with built-in AI.
-Check out this article on some of the best smart thermostats on the market in 2021.
+Check out this article on some of the best smart thermostats on the market.

 I have an Eco-Bee thermostat in my home and I love that I can see and adjust the temperature of my home from my phone.
 This is great on a cold morning when I do not want to get out of bed or when I am out of the house but my schedule changes from what is programmed.

 Maximize Your Insulation

 In order to keep your home warm, you may need to use a heating system, such as radiators or similar equipment.
 It is then important that you make sure that the heat generated is lost.
 And the best way to do that is by maximizing your insulation.

 The easiest way to do that is by getting new windows – they are well worth the investment, as they will help you save money on heating for years.

 But if you don’t want to spend money on new windows, you can still improve your insulation by using weather-stripping and insulating materials (in particular, high-density or reflective insulation).
 Check out this article from energy.gov on the different types of insulating materials and their pros and cons.